ErikAbrahamson/what-the-truck/README.md

 #What The Truck
 ##Purpose:
-To create a simple UI that gives the user a list of the closest food trucks and information.
+To create a simple UI that displays intuitive, real-time information for food trucks.

 ##Features
 1. Information such as open status, ratings, location, distance from user, social media links, and menus.